farisachugthai/viconf/README.md

 scripts that I use to run Neovim on Linux, Windows 10, and [Termux](https://www.github.com/termux/termuxapp) on Android.

-## Copy and Paste
+## How it works

 As much of this [init.vim](.config/nvim/init.vim) is set up in a way that it can be easily copied and pasted.
 This is done both to allow anyone using Nvim to easily benefit from my modifications, and also to ease things for myself when logging into a new remote server.

+### Set up

-The initialization file makes as few assumptions as possible and I've personally used it on:
+The initialization file makes as few assumptions as possible and I've personally used it from:

-* A 60 in.
-TV with an HDMI cable
 * A 5.5 in. cell phone with no X server configured
 * Windows 10 with ConEmu in a Cmd terminal
-* Windows 10 Powershell
+* Windows 10 Powershell (ISE and console)
-* Ubuntu
+* Neovim-QT on both Ubuntu and Windows
+* Bash in a dozen different terminals

 The first 100 lines of the init.vim are actually just checks to determine the user's setup.